128technology/docs/docs/config_ha.md

 sidebar_label: Dual Node High Availability
 ---

-This document contains the steps required for configuring support for high availability (HA) on a 128T router.
-Unlike traditional routers, where deploying high availability involved deploying two separate routers and using a protocol such as VRRP or HSRP to provide failover protection, the 128T deploys software instances (referred to as "nodes") in pairs, but are collectively referred to as a single, logical router.
+This document contains the steps required for configuring support for high availability (HA) on a single 128T router.
+Unlike traditional routers, where deploying high availability involves deploying two separate routers and using a protocol such as VRRP or HSRP to provide failover protection, the 128T deploys software instances (referred to as "nodes") in pairs, but are collectively referred to as a single, logical router.

 ## Requirements
 Configuring high availability requires that two 128T routing nodes have at least one device-interface that is shared between them (referred to in this document as a _shared interface_).
 Shared interfaces are configured on both nodes, but are active on only one node at a time.
 These shared interfaces **must** be in the same L2 broadcast domain; this is because the 128T uses gratuitous ARP messages to announce an interface failover, so that it may receive packets in place of its counterpart.